loglib/loglib/README.md

 export default Dashboard;
 ```

+> NOTE: you probably want to protect this route with some kind of authentication.
+Either by using a middleware or export the dashboard component inside a protected route.

 yeah that's it now you have a tracker, a server to handle your request and a beautiful dashboard to display your analytics!!!